astrandb/miele/README.md

 The capabilities are based on Miele API version 1.0.5

 All supported appliances will show a status sensor, some appliances will show more sensors, however only freezers and refridgerators will have a more complete support.
-The status is read from the cloud every 30 seconds.
+Changes on the appliances will be pushed to HA and displayed immediately.
+As a backup the status is read from the cloud every 60 seconds.

-In an upcoming release there will be support for more appliance types and later on even real-time updates from the cloud service.
+In an upcoming release there will be support for more appliance types.

 Known limitations: There is only limited error and exception handling in this pre-release.